Travis Fulton

-Travis Jon Fulton (May 29, 1977 – July 10, 2021) was an American mixed martial artist and a professional boxer in the heavyweight division of both sports.
+Travis Fulton (May 29, 1977 – July 10, 2021) was an American mixed martial artist and a professional boxer in the heavyweight division of both sports.
 Known as a longtime veteran in mixed martial arts, he competed in over 300 sanctioned bouts and while he was perhaps best known for competing in smaller US-based promotions, he also competed in the UFC, the USWF, the WEC, Pancrase, M-1 Global, the Chicago Red Bears of the IFL, King of the Cage, RINGS, and Oktagon MMA.
 He also holds the record for the most sanctioned mixed martial arts bouts, with 320 bouts; in addition to that, he also holds the most wins in mixed martial arts history (255).

 Background

 Fulton was born in Waterloo, Iowa and raised in Cedar Falls, Iowa.
 His father worked for the John Deere company and was eventually laid off, sending the family to deep poverty.
 In school, Fulton was seriously bullied, up to a point where he contrived a plan to kill his tormentors and subsequently himself.
 However, success in multiple sports made him popular: Fulton began wrestling when he was in elementary school, following his older brother's footsteps.
 Fulton was also a skilled baseball player and later attended Cedar Falls High School, where he was a state competitor in wrestling, but was kicked off the team several times for skipping classes.
 He was also a Golden Gloves boxer and a second-degree black belt in American Kenpo.
 Fulton fell in love with the sport of mixed martial arts after seeing UFC 3 on pay per view.
 At the age of 18, Fulton took up submission fighting and later trained with Miletich Fighting Systems led by legendary coach and fellow Iowa native Pat Miletich.